hier-robotics/hier-robotics.github.io/_pages/join.md

 </p>

 - <p style="font-size:13pt;"> Please indicate one of the following topics—Design, Planning and Control, or Learning—in the very first line of your email and send a brief statement outlining your specific interests and relevant skills or experiences.
-- <p style="font-size:13pt;"> Please attach your CV/Resume and supplementary materials demonstrating your expertise
+- <p style="font-size:13pt;"> Please attach your CV/Resume and supplementary materials demonstrating your expertise.

 ## NC State University Undergraduate or M.S.
 Students